sostheim/lbex/README.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```
 Without going in to an explanation of all of the parameters, many of which should have sufficient explanation in the help provided, of particular interest to controlling the operation of LBEX are the following:
 <b>--health-check</b> - Defaults to true, but may be disabled by passing a value of false.
-Allows external service monitors to check the health of 'lbex' itself.
+Allows external service monitors to check the health of 'lbex' itself.<br />
-<b>--health-port</b> - Defaults to 7331, but may be set to any valid port number value.
+<b>--health-port</b> - Defaults to 7331, but may be set to any valid port number value.<br />
-<b>--kubeconfig</b> - Use the available kubeconfig for credentialed access to the cluster.
+<b>--kubeconfig</b> - Use the available kubeconfig for credentialed access to the cluster.<br />
 <b>--proxy</b> - Use the 'kubectl proxy' URL for access to the cluster.
-See for example [using kubectl proxy](https://kubernetes.io/docs/concepts/cluster-administration/access-cluster/#using-kubectl-proxy).
+See for example [using kubectl proxy](https://kubernetes.io/docs/concepts/cluster-administration/access-cluster/#using-kubectl-proxy).<br />
-<b>--service-name</b> - Provide load balancing for service identified by the flag *only*.
+<b>--service-name</b> - Provide load balancing for service identified by the flag *only*.<br />
-<b>--service-pool</b> - Provide load balancing for services that specify the corresponding annotation value, or for services that do not define a pool.
+<b>--service-pool</b> - Provide load balancing for services that specify the corresponding annotation value, or for services that do not define a pool.<br />

 Note that the health check service is an HTTP service that returns simply the string `healthy` as the body, and a `200` HTTP response code if the service is running.
 For example:
 ```